Lupin3000/PythonScapyExamples/WifiScanner/readme.md

 # Wi-Fi Scanner

 Script to scan on 2.4 GHz Wi-Fi's (_if ENC is OPN or WEP the output is colored_).
+Optional you can scan for STA's only.

 ## Prepare environment